nyu-software-engineering/course-materials/slides/containers.md

 template: docker-compose

-## Docker Compose
+## Settings files

 The services necessary to start all containers are defined in Docker Compose's configuration `docker-compose.yml` file.
 Once defined, a single command can be used to create and start all services necessary to run the application.

 --

 - Each containerized subsystem has its own [Dockerfile](#dockerfile), just as it would when being run independently.
-This is necessary to define the image from which containers of that type are made.
+This is necessary to define the build instructions for the image from which containers of that type are made.

+--

 - Docker Compose can take care of setting up volumes, ports, and networks for each container, rather than setting those things up as command line options when running each container separately.